 Move bigger rocks and fallen branches away from your designated campsite.
 Try to create a safe and clear path to get to the bathroom.

 Your toddler is as likely to wear a headlamp as a cat would.
-All the adults and older kids should have headlamps on and ready to go before the sunsets.
+All the adults and older kids should have headlamps on and ready to go before sunset.

-The sun goes down quickly while camping, and before you know it, you may have an escapee.
+The sun goes down quickly while camping; before you know it, you may have an escapee.
 You need to be hands-free while chasing around a toddler, and everyone needs to be on duty and ready to help.

 Use battery or solar-powered string lights to light up your campsite.
 Not only will this look pretty and inviting, but it will also help keep track of the kids.
 String lights are also great for a visual guide back to your campsite if you lose your path.